lukebarnard1/journal/README.md

 # journal - a blogging platform built on [\[matrix\]](https://matrix.org)

-Currently: An open source blog hosting website.
+An open source blog hosting website.

-Future: A web client for writing news stories, personal blogs and more, built on the Matrix protocol - https://matrix.org.
+In the future: A web client for writing news stories, personal blogs and more, built on the Matrix protocol - https://matrix.org.

 ## Contents
  - [Introduction](#introduction)